Romitoskj/UniversityNotes/Computer Vision/03 - Color.md

 - Mixing three lights produces colors that lie within the triangle defined in color space
 ## RGB
 Primaries are monochromatic lights (for monitors, they correspond to the three types of phosphors)
+# Color perception
+- Color/lightness constancy
+	- the ability of the human visual system to perceive the intrinsic reflectance properties of the surfaces despite changes in illumination condition